heatsynclabs/members_ui/README.md

 [![Build Status](https://travis-ci.com/heatsynclabs/members_ui.svg?branch=master)](https://travis-ci.com/heatsynclabs/members_ui)

 This is the UI component of the [members_app](https://github.com/heatsynclabs/members_app).
-See that repo for full project info.
+See that repo for full project info and general readme information.

 ## Features